Borgo Egnazia: Faux Rustic, Fully Glam, and Fabulous

 The Setup: A Luxe Playground That’s...
 Massive

 This resort is huge.
 We’re talking multiple pools, sprawling gardens, a golf course, wellness center, and more dining options than a Real Housewives reunion.
-Only chicer, and with fewer dramatic exits.
+Only chicer, with fewer dramatic exits.

-The dining?
 You’ve got options:

-Plus beach club menus, poolside snacks, and enough burrata to start your own dairy farm.
+Plus, beach club menus, poolside snacks, and enough burrata to start your own dairy farm.

-Food across the board is rooted in local ingredients—think seafood, fava beans, seasonal veggies, and olive oil with serious main character energy.
+Food is rooted in local ingredients—think seafood, fava beans, seasonal veggies, and olive oil with serious main character energy.
 It’s not reinventing the wheel, but it’s delicious and delivered with five-star flair.
+Just don’t expect a rustic, farmhouse-style getaway.
+This is curated luxury, not the charming family-run agriturismo you saw on Google Maps.

 The Best Part: All the Glam, None of the Guilt (If You Leave the Property)

+Here’s the truth: the best thing about Borgo Egnazia isn’t even Borgo Egnazia.
+It’s the stunning surroundings.
 You’re in Puglia, one of Italy’s most underrated (and undeniably photogenic) regions.
-And if you plan to spend your entire trip flouncing from pool to spa and back again, well—you’ve been played.
+If you plan to spend your entire trip flouncing from pool to spa and back again, well—you’ve been played.

 The nearby towns are an all-star lineup of Italian charm:

 And the food?
-Honey, Puglia came to play.
+Honey, Puglia came to play:

-You’ll find orecchiette with bitter greens.
+Orecchiette with bitter greens.

-Burrata so fresh you might weep.
+Burrata so fresh it might bring you to tears.

 Final Thoughts: Beautiful Illusion, Brilliant Base